Is Swordfish Halal or Haram?

 Is swordfish healthy?

 Swordfish contains lots of beneficial nutrients like selenium, niacin, omega-3, etc., but it has fewer calories.
-It may support overall wellness, particularly with regards to cardiovascular disease and lowering chances of cancer.
+It may support overall wellness, particularly with regard to cardiovascular disease and lowering the chances of cancer.

 Is swordfish expensive?